-To facilitate comparison with results obtained by several classification methods we have selected three wellknown medical datasets obtained from the UCI repository [14].
+To facilitate comparison with results obtained by several classification methods we have selected three well-known medical datasets obtained from the UCI repository [14].

-4.1 Wisconsin breast cancer data.
+Wisconsin breast cancer data.

 The Wisconsin cancer dataset [17] contains 699 instances, with 458 benign (65.5%) and 241 (34.5%) malignant cases.
-Each instance is described by the case number, 9 attributes with integer value in the range 1-10 (for example, feature f_2 is "clump thickness" and f_8 is "bland chromatin") and a binary class label.
+Each instance is described by the case number, 9 attributes with integer value in the range 1-10 (for example, feature f_2 is

+"clump thickness" and f_8 is "bland chromatin") and a binary class label.
 For 16 instances one attribute is missing.
-This data has been analyzed in a number of papers (Table 1).
+This data has been analyzed in a number of papers (Table 5.1).

-The simplest rules obtained from optimization includes only two rules for malignant class:
+The simplest rules obtained from optimization procedure include the following two rules for malignant class:

-$$f_2 \ge 7 \lor f_7 \ge 6 \tag{95.6\%}$$
+$$f_2 \ge 7 \text{ OR } f_7 \ge 6$$ (95.6%)

 These rules cover 215 malignant cases and 10 benign cases, achieving overall accuracy (including ELSE condition) of 94.9%.
-Without optimization 5 disjunctive rules were initially obtained from the C-MLP2LN procedure for malignant cases, with benign cases covered by the ELSE condition:
+Without optimization 5 disjunctive rules were initially from the C-MLP2LN procedure for malignant cases, with benign cases covered by the ELSE condition: